 FutureLearn’s moderators review content that is reported to them by users.

 Our moderators are independent and work across all courses.
 They are not employed by, or associated with, any partner institution (the people who create and run courses on FutureLearn) and they are never the same people as the Educators, Mentors or Hosts you may meet in a course.

 Their actions are overseen by FutureLearn Moderation Support, who investigate and respond to queries about moderation decisions.

 Persistently negative behaviour

-In extreme circumstances we may suspend the account of a learner who has persistently broken our Code of Conduct.
-If they are repeatedly posting very offensive or disruptive comments (such as spam) they may be suspended immediately without warning to prevent them from causing further harm.
+In extreme circumstances we may suspend the account of a learner who has broken our Code of Conduct several times.
+If they keep posting very offensive or disruptive comments (such as spam) they may be suspended immediately without warning to prevent them from causing further harm.

 Sometimes negative behaviour may not be extreme, but may have a negative effect over time.
 In these cases the learner may receive a notice from FutureLearn asking them to improve their behaviour.
 See the Persistent Negative Behaviour Policy for more information.

 If a user joins a course only to cause trouble or to promote something, repeatedly posting comments that break our Code of Conduct, we will immediately suspend their account to prevent further disruption.
 Offending comments will be hidden.